Do Neurons Dream of Primitive Operators? Wake-Sleep Compression Rediscovers Schank's Event Semantics: Conclusion

 \section{Conclusion}

-We have shown that DreamCoder-style wake-sleep library learning, applied to event state transformations, rediscovers Schank's core semantic primitives from pure compression pressure and---when applied to real-world commonsense data---reveals a substantially richer primitive inventory than Schank proposed.
+We have shown that DreamCoder-style wake-sleep library learning, applied to event state transformations, rediscovers Schank's core semantic primitives from pure compression pressure and---when applied to real-world data from two independent corpora---reveals a substantially richer primitive inventory than Schank proposed.

 On synthetic data, the discovered operators achieve Bayesian MDL within 4\% of hand-coded primitives while providing complete event coverage.
-On ATOMIC data, the results are more dramatic: Schank's primitives cover only 10\% of naturalistic events, while the discovered library covers 100\%.
-The dominant operators in real-world data are not Schank's physical-action primitives but mental and emotional state changes---CHANGE\_wants, CHANGE\_feels, CHANGE\_is---which collectively account for 56\% of all operator usage.
+On ATOMIC data, Schank's primitives cover only 10\% of naturalistic events; on GLUCOSE, only 31\%.
+The discovered library covers 100\% of both, dominated by mental and emotional state changes---CHANGE\_wants, CHANGE\_feels, CHANGE\_is---which collectively account for 56\% of ATOMIC operator usage.
+Critically, libraries discovered from one corpus transfer to the other with $<$1 bit/event degradation, despite different annotation schemes and domain distributions.